grafana/agent/docs/sources/flow/config-language/_index.md

 }
 ```

-> You may have noticed that River looks similar to HCL, the language used by Terraform and other Hashicorp projects.
+> River is similar to HCL, the language Terraform and other Hashicorp projects use.
 > River was inspired by HCL, but is a distinct language with different syntax and features, such as first-class functions.
-> If you are already familiar with HCL or Terraform, writing River should seem mostly natural to you.

-> For historical context on why we decided to introduce River, you can read the original [RFC][].
+> For historical context on River was introduced, you can read the original [RFC][].

-* Blocks are a group of related settings, and usually represent creating a component.
+* Blocks are a group of related settings and usually represent creating a component.
-  Blocks have a name which consist of zero or more identifiers separated by `.` (like `my_block` or `local.file` above),
-  an optional user label, and a body which contains attributes and nested blocks.
+  Blocks have a name that consist of zero or more identifiers separated by `.`, an optional user label, and a body that contains attributes and nested blocks.
 * Attributes appear within blocks and assign a value to a name.
 * Expressions represent a value, either literally or by referencing and combining other values.
   Expressions are used to compute a value for an attribute.